Feeding your baby

 Breastfeeding social groups

 Breastfeeding social groups are a great way to meet other breastfeeding mums.
 Handy tips and support are available from a member of staff or a volunteer.
 Follow Breastfeeding Mams Newcastle on Facebook, or find the next breastfeeding group here.
+If you would like some more information or support please call Best Start on 07826531575.

 Breastfeeding support appointments

 The health visiting team have appointments available to support you, Tuesday - Friday.
 Call the health visiting team on 0191 282 3319 to book an appointment.
+Or visit Healthworks webpage for more information on breastfeeding support in the community.

 Infant feeding team